 A partial.
 This is basically one denture that is not attached to anything and most people find to be annoying.

 A bonded bridge.
-This basically takes a fake tooth and bonds it to the teeth on either side to hold it in place.
+You don’t even want to consider a traditional bridge.
+A bonded bridge basically takes a fake tooth and bonds it to the teeth on either side to hold it in place.
 The bad side is it might come loose at some point and need to be redone.
 The good news is, it doesn’t destroy the adjacent teeth like a traditional bridge.

 An implant.
 You will need to wait til your extraction is fully healed and then your surgeon or dentist can do an implant.
 The options are titanium or zirconium.
-You want to go with zirconium if possible as to avoid putting any other metal in your mouth that can cause immune issues or systemic reactions.
+You want to go with zirconium (ceramic) if possible as to avoid putting any other metal in your mouth that can cause immune issues or systemic reactions.
+It can also create a current if there are other metals in your mouth.

 Wondering who's the mysterious wordy genius behind these posts?
 Follow this little rabbit trail to read more About Me!
 The use of the term genius is open to interpretation